John F. Hardesty, MD, Department of Ophthalmology and Visual Sciences

 Master of Science, State University of New York, 2009

-Doctor of Medicine, Rosalind Franklin University, 2013
+Doctor of Medicine, Rosalind Franklin University of Medicine and Science (Formerly Finch University of Health Sciences), 2013

 Kevin William Greuloch, M.D.